MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/reference/entities/bulkarchiveoperationdetail.md

 > [!NOTE]
 > Unsure about table vs. entity?
 See [Developers: Understand terminology in Microsoft Dataverse](/powerapps/developer/data-platform/understand-terminology).

-Holds operation details values for entities for archival
+Holds operation details values for entities for archival.
+For internal use only.

 **Added by**: Retention Base Components Solution